 The most common cat litter is clumping clay cat litter which consists of sodium bentonite.

-The most common clumping clay cat litter consists of sodium bentonite.
-It is a natural clay that is very absorbent.
+It’s a natural clay that is very absorbent.
 When it gets wet, the clay expands 15-18 times its original size.
-Sounds like it is up for the task, but then you see the disposal instructions and realize it will do a number on septic systems if you flush.
+It sounds like a great option for the task of kitty’s business, but then you read the instructions for disposing of said litter, you might think again.

 One important reason you want to think about flushable cat litter is that landfills and trash sites are getting piled up with bags of used cat litter.
 Flushable cat litter gets completely flushed through the system to septic tanks or treatment facilities.
 All that excess trash is eliminated, and it is better for keeping a clean environment.

 Keep in mind that flushable cat litter does not guarantee it will go down your pipes cleanly.
 Older pipes can still clog up, so you should dump it in the toilet in small amounts and let it begin breaking apart in the toilet water before letting it down.
 Another consideration to keep in mind is that this kind of litter can damage toilet bowls.

 Flushable litter can be abrasive, and the surface of the toilet bowl can get scratched or stained.
 Always remember never to dump an entire litter box of cat litter into the toilet in a single instance.
 Scooping a clump or two out of the litter box and dumping into the toilet and flushing is best.
 It’s also fine to wait for the water to break it apart and flush it more than once if required.

 Types of Flushable Cat Litter